maelh/radio-frequency-prototype-boards/Manufacturing.md

 I fabricated the extended board version at JLCPCB.
 For my first (and so far only) order, I enabled "Confirm Production file", which turned out to be a good idea.
 Initially, they reduced the solder mask openings on the back side, which effectively removed the ground ring.
 Also, the silkscreen for the U.FL connectors on the front was removed and then, when communicating to readd them, they were clipped.

-I suspect the wording in the remark field on the order page was the issue, so I updated it in this README to match their wordings more closely: "Keep the silkscreen on the solder mask openings" (same note is mentioned in ordering instructions above).
+I suspect the wording in the remark field on the order page was the issue, so I updated it in the README to match their wordings more closely: "Keep the silkscreen on the solder mask openings." (same note is mentioned in ordering instructions above).
 The clipping was possibly due to the closeness to the SMD pads on the front.
 I was reviewing their changes directly and sending pictures comparing their version and my desired version, with arrows pointing out the differences too clarify, but maybe a note "Keep silkscreen close to copper pads unchanged." could help.

 Similarily, for the reduced solder mask openings on the back side, a note saying "Solder mask openings on back side of PTH is intentionally covering the adjacent ground plane."
 However I suspect such a statement will not work, as in my experiece images worked best.
 Ideally, you could point that out in something like the Fab layer, adding arrows to say the crossing of two copper regions (ring around PTH and ground plane) is intentional.